mvenouziou/Boosted_DETR/README.md

 - My model is written completely within the Tensorflow 2 / Keras subclass API and should be easy for anyone familiar with that API to train, modify and customize to their task.

-- It requires only standard dependencies used in most Tensorflow projects, plus a single Scipy function, *linear_sum_assignment*, for bipartite matching.

 - The loss function, metrics, training regime and text tokenization / de-tokenization are all built in.
 Train by passing an optimizer into model.compile() and then using model.fit() as usual.